tanbirsohail/data-science-study-guide/Tools.md

 # Tools
-Here I include some of the tools and website for learning and practicing machine learning online
+Here I include some of the tools and website for learning and practicing machine learning and data science online.

 ## Google Colab